 When working as an independent Electrical Engineer, some states require registering with authorities specific to your field of work and holding a Professional Engineer's Licence.

 You can get the license after a minimum of 4 years of industry work experience as an Electric Engineer.
-It is therefore advisable to check the licensing requirements of the state/territory you intend to work in to meet the qualification criteria.
+Check the licensing requirements of the state/territory you intend to work in.

 After obtaining the degree and license, you are ready to start applying for entry-level positions.
 The industry experience you gain by working in the job enhances your skill set and prepares you for real-world problems.